samuelmtimbo/unit/src/docs/start/README.md

 ## Resize Component

-A component can be resize when it is either selected or unlocked.
+A component can be resized when it is either selected or unlocked.
 To resize, pull from one of the components sides or edges.

 ![](/public/gif/start/19.gif)